Desbeers/Chord-Provider/README.md

 The chord diagrams are made with [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords)

-The macOS editor is my fork of [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)
+The macOS editor is [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)

-> I use a custom font for the editor because my poor eyes are too old :-)